darkanita/Agents_Demos/README.md

 ## Purpose

-This repository is designed to accelerate technical enablement for HEWARE by providing hands-on examples, reusable code, and best practices for building intelligent agent solutions on Azure.
+This repository is designed to accelerate technical enablement for HEXAWARE by providing hands-on examples, reusable code, and best practices for building intelligent agent solutions on Azure.
 It covers agent creation, orchestration, file search, code execution, external integrations, and more.

 ## Getting Started